Happy to Talk

 Understanding all this can help people make positive changes by thinking or acting differently.
 Talking therapies can help people to take greater control of their lives and improve their confidence.

-Talking therapies may also be referred to as:
+You may find that talking therapies may also be referred to as:

 - talking treatments